 If you’re looking to find out more about the Bouillon Restaurants in Paris then our guide has you covered.
 You may have done some research on Paris or seen videos on social media on busy restaurants with ‘bouillon’ in their names.
 I can tell you that they’re popular for a reason – they serve up cheap, great quality, traditional Parisian bistro food.

 Sounds good?
-Read on and discover more about the amazing historical restaurants.
+Read on and discover more about these amazing historical restaurants.

 What is a Bouillon?